hzeng33/hzeng33/README.md

 - :woman: Pronouns: She/Her/Hers
 - ⚡ Fun facts:
    * I can speak both Cantonese and Mandarin fluently.
-   * Giving me a well-instructed recipe and ingredients, I can cook any dishes in the kitchen.
+   * I like watching anime, movies, and documentaries.
    * I strive everyday to live in the moment.
 And to better myself.
 - :seedling: I'm currently learning Java, JavaScript, React.